luka712/moje-sunce/airspace-hugo/exampleSite/content/english/project/rio-furniture-2.md

 ## Organic Medicinal Herbs

-In the area of Bilice in the Šibenik - Knin County, our company planted approximately 260,000 seedlings of the plant Helicrysum italicum, also known as Immortelle.
-Immortelle was planted on a karst field where nothing was ever grown and without pollution.
-Through a demanding process, we obtained clean and intact areas from a neglected land, ready for the cultivation of Immortelle and other medicinal plants.
-Our partners developed seedlings from the seeds of the native Croatian species, which we returned to their original habitats and arranged them for cultivation.
+In the area of Bilice in Šibenik - Knin County, our company planted approximately 260,000 seedlings of the plant Helicrysum italicum, also known as Immortelle.
+Immortelle was planted on a karst field where nothing was ever grown and which remaind free from pollution.
+Through a demanding process, we obtained clean and intact tracts of land from a neglected land area, which is ready for the cultivation of Immortelle and other medicinal plants.
+Our partners developed seedlings from the seeds of the native Croatian species, which we returned to their original habitats and arranged for cultivation.
 Without a trace of artificial fertilizers and herbicides since planting, our plantation has an ecological certificate of cultivation.

 Immortelle (lat.
-Helichrysum italicum) has almost miraculous properties in skin care because it affects all skin types with an emphasis on the regeneration of damaged and mature skin prone to wrinkles.
+Helichrysum italicum) possesses almost miraculous properties in skin care because it affects all skin types with an emphasis on the regeneration of damaged and mature skin prone to wrinkles.
 It is well known for its extremely strong antioxidant effect.